CERN/TIGRE/README.md

       - B-ADS-POCS-&#946;
       - SART-TV

-  - TV denosing for 3D images
+  - TV denoising for 3D images

-  - A variety of plotting function
+  - A variety of plotting functions

   - Quality measures

 ## How to install TIGRE

-(Cauntion, this has only been tested in win64 machines, please [report any issue][2] if it doesnt work in other arch/SO)
+(Caution, this has only been tested on win 64 machines, please [report any issue][2] if it doesnt work in other arch/SO)

    - Download TIGRE from the downloads page